-I talk a lot about side hustles here on my blog, but most of them do require a laptop and stable internet connection.
+I talk a lot about side hustles here on my blog, but most of them do require a laptop and a stable internet connection.
 As I meet more people who are interested in making money from home, I'm learning that not everyone has a computer!
-Or, if they have a computer, they don't always have access to it – especially with kids doing virtual school right now.
+Or, if they have a computer, they don't always have access to it.

 Side hustles to do from your phone